rkapl123/DBAddin/docs/DBFuncs.md

 ## DB Functions

-There are five ways to query data with DBAddin:
+There are three ways to query data with DBAddin:

 1. A (fast) list-oriented way using `DBListFetch`.
     Here the values are entered into a rectangular list starting from the TargetRange cell (similar to MS-Query, actually the `QueryTables` Object is used to fill the data into the Worksheet).
 2. A record-oriented way using `DBRowFetch`
     Here the values are entered into several ranges given in the Parameter list `TargetArray`.
 Each of these ranges is filled in order of appearance with the results of the query.
-3. A "sentence" oriented way using `DBCellFetch`
-    Here the returned values are concatenated into one "sentence" by using specific column separators and row separators.
-Additionally "final" column separators and row separators can be defined to present data in a natural sentence way (e.g.: 10, 20, 30 and 25\.
-Here ", " is the column separator and " and " is the last row separator in a single column query.)
-4. Loading data into userforms (Listbox and Dropdown) using `DBMakeControl`
-    This is required for selecting values from a database.
-Max.
-10 columns (incl. the invisible key column) can be defined in the associated query.
-5. Setting the Query of a ListObject (new since Excel 2007) or a PivotTable to a defined query using `DBSetQuery`
+3. Setting the Query of a ListObject (new since Excel 2007) or a PivotTable to a defined query using `DBSetQuery`
     This requires an existing object (e.g. a DataList created from a DB query/connection or a pivot table) and sets the target's queryobject to the desired one.

-Four of those user-defined functions (`DBListFetch`, `DBRowFetch`, `DBSetQuery` and `DBMakeControl`) insert the queried data outside their calling cell context, which means that the target ranges can be put anywhere in the workbook (even outside of the workbook).
+All these functions insert the queried data outside their calling cell context, which means that the target ranges can be put anywhere in the workbook (even outside of the workbook).

 Additionally, some helper functions are available: